Flyhistorisk Museum, Sola

-Flyhistorisk Museum, Sola (Sola Aviation Museum) is an aviation museum located in Stavanger Airport, Sola, near Stavanger, Norway.
+Flyhistorisk Museum, Sola (Sola Aviation Museum) is an aviation museum located at Stavanger Airport, Sola, near Stavanger, Norway.
 The museum was founded in 1984 and is run by local volunteers.
 Flyhistorisk Museum, Sola went into cooperation with Jærmuseet in January 2012.

 Facilities

-The museum is housed in an old aircraft hangar at the former seaplane base at Stavanger Airport, built by German labour during World War II.
+The museum is housed in an old aircraft hangar at the former seaplane base at Stavanger Airport, built by German labour during the German occupation of Norway in World War II.